 Max recorded file duration [hours] Specify the maximum time allotted for recording a video stream.
 Default: 2 hours URL Specify the URL of the S3 bucket.
-Ignore TLS certificate errors TLS certificate for S3 bucket might be detected as faulty if bucket name contains dot[s].
-When this option is selected, Zixi Broadcaster will ignore the TLS certificate errors and transmit the stream to its destination.
-Access Key The access key that is used for accessing the S3 bucket.
+Ignore TLS certificate errors dotisi.
+When this option is selected.
+Zixi Broadcaster will ignore the 11's certificate Access Key The access key that is used for accessing the S3 bucket.
 Secret Kev The secret key that is used for accessing the S3 bucket.